 EDUCATION AND EXPERIENCE

-- proficiency in the use of a personal computer in a windows networked environment, using Word and database software
+- Proficient in the operation of a personal computer in a networked environment using computer software and data entry skills.

 WWLHIN strives to create a respectful, accessible and inclusive work environment.
 Upon individual request, hiring processes will be modified to remove barriers to accommodate those with disabilities.
 Should any applicant require accommodation through the application, interview or selection processes, please contact Human Resources at firstname.lastname@example.org for assistance.